DataDog/documentation/content/en/containers/kubernetes/tag.md

 ### Kubernetes resources annotations as tags

-Starting with Agent v7.58+, the Agent can be configured to collect annotations for any kubernetes resource and use them as tags to attach to all metrics, traces. and logs associated with the kubernetes resource.
+Starting with Agent v7.58+, the Agent can be configured to collect annotations for any Kubernetes resource and use them as tags to attach to all metrics, traces. and logs associated with that resource.

-This configuration option is more generic and should be preferred over:
+This configuration option is more generic and should be preferred over the following options:
 - podAnnotationsAsTags
 - nodeAnnotationsAsTags
 - namespaceAnnotationsAsTags